Annette Weber: Life

 In 1999, Weber joined the East Africa team of Amnesty International at its headquarters in London for about two years as a researcher.
-From 2003 until 2006, she worked in Berlin as the coordinator of the Ecumenical Network on Central Africa (German: Ökumenisches Netzwerk Zentralafrika - ÖNZ).
+From 2003 until 2006, she worked in Berlin as the coordinator of the Ecumenical Network on Central Africa (German: Ökumenisches Netzwerk Zentralafrika – ÖNZ).

-On 23 April 2006, Weber defended her Ph.D. thesis at the FU Berlin magna cum laude.
+On 23 April 2006, Weber defended her PhD thesis at the FU Berlin magna cum laude.
 The English-language study dealt with gender roles between civilians and combatants in the armed conflicts of Northeast and Central Africa with a special focus on what was then Southern Sudan.
 The peace researcher Ulrich Albrecht (1941–2016) initially was supervising her research, but the final supervisor was the political scientist Marianne Braig, with the ethnologist Ute Luig as the second assessor.

 In 2007, Weber joined the Berlin-based Stiftung Wissenschaft und Politik (SWP), a semi-official think tank which advises the Bundestag (the German parliament) and the federal government on foreign and security policy issues.
 As a member of their Africa and Middle East research group, she focused on the Horn of Africa.
 Following a research stay in Ethiopia from 2010 until 2012, Weber chaired the regional SWP research group in 2013 and 2014.

 Between 2012 and 2019, Weber was a senior advisor to the Berghof Foundation, a German non-governmental and nonprofit organisation working for sustainable peace through conflict transformation.
 Her project there, which was funded by the German Federal Foreign Office, supported the mediation efforts by the African Union between the government of Sudan and various rebel groups in the country.